 In contrast to a fully underwritten life insurance policy, a simplified issue means that you will still be required to answer health-related questions on the application for coverage.
 However, as the name “simplified issue” implies, there is no need to undergo a medical exam or to provide a blood and urine sample.

 While some insurance carriers have the option of ordering an Attending Physician Statement (APS), with a true Simplified Issue policy, the decision about whether to accept or reject an applicant will be based on the answers provided on the application for coverage, as well as the:

 - Medical Information Bureau (MIB) information

-- RX / prescription drugs taken by the applicant, and
+- RX / Prescription drugs history

 Because there is no need to wait for test results to come back to the insurance underwriters, simplified issue policies can frequently be issued much more quickly than a fully underwritten life insurance option.

 Depending on the carrier and the policy, it may even be possible to have a policy approved within just days or even hours.

 In the past, due to the higher amount of risk that the insurer was taking on, the coverage amount was often limited or capped on simplified issue policies.
 Today, however, some life insurance carriers will offer coverage of up to $1 million, with no medical exam and no blood or urine sample.

 Which Type of Underwriting is Best?